Fizzolas/duplicate-file-finder/README.md

 - Increase CPU thread count in Performance settings
 - Disable similarity detection (use exact match only)
 - Scan smaller directories
+- Check the ETA - video analysis is slower than image hashing

 ### "High memory usage"
 - Lower the RAM limit slider in Performance settings